What to check if the door is not closing properly

 Was your refrigerator recently installed?

 If your refrigerator was recently installed, make sure all packaging has been removed.
 Some packaging used to avoid damage during shipping could keep the door from closing.
+Also if the doors were removed during installation check to make sure they were installed correctly.
+Doors that are incorrectly installed may not close or seal properly.

 CLICK HERE for additional information on aligning the doors